artivis/manif/README.md

 **manif** provides analytic computation of Jacobians for all the operations.
 It also supports template scalar types.
 In particular, it can work with the `ceres::Jet` type, allowing for automatic Jacobian computation -- see related paragraph on Jacobians below.

+All Lie group classes defined in **manif** have in common that they inherit from a templated base class (CRTP).
+It allows one to write generic code abstracting the Lie group details.
+Please find more information in the related [wiki page](https://github.com/artivis/manif/wiki/Writing-generic-code.md)

 #### Details